 Challenges and Opportunities Ahead

-- Joint efforts in education and skills development could align with both the Vision Document’s framework and Dissanayake’s emphasis on human capital.
+Despite these differences, there are opportunities to find common ground.
+Joint efforts in education and skills development could align with both the Vision Document’s framework and Dissanayake’s focus on human capital.
+Initiatives to enhance maritime and air connectivity could support regional trade while benefiting Sri Lanka’s local industries.

-Wickremesinghe Reflects on Shared Legacy
+Wickremesinghe Reflects on India-Sri Lanka Partnership

 No comments